neuro-inc/neuro-flow/reference/live-workflow-syntax.md

 ```

 {% hint style="info" %}
-You could also map platform secrets as files and later utilize them during the image build.
+You can also map platform secrets as files and later utilize them when building an image.

-For instance, you have `secret:aws_account_credentials` file, which gives you an access to needed during the build S3 bucket.
+Let's assume you have a `secret:aws_account_credentials` file which gives you access to an S3 bucket needed during building.
-In this case, attach it as volume `- secret:aws_account_credentials:/kaniko_context/aws_account_credentials` into the builder job.
+In this case, attach it as a volume `- secret:aws_account_credentials:/kaniko_context/aws_account_credentials` into the builder job.
-And the file with credentials will appear in a root of the build context, since the build context is mounted in `/kaniko_context` folder within the builder job.
+A file with credentials will appear in the root of the build context, since the build context is mounted in the `/kaniko_context` folder within the builder job.
 {% endhint %}

 **Expression contexts:** [`flow` context](live-contexts.md#flow-context).